Sno-Isle Libraries

-Sno-Isle Libraries is a public library system serving Island and Snohomish counties in the U.S. state of Washington.
+The Sno-Isle Regional Library, doing business as Sno-Isle Libraries (Note: The library system is referred to as the Sno-Isle Intercounty Rural Library District in legal contracts and referendums.), is a public library system serving Island and Snohomish counties in the U.S. state of Washington.
 The system is among the largest in Washington state and has an annual circulation of 11 million materials.
 The library's 23 branches and bookmobile services reach every incorporated city in the two counties, with the exception of Everett (which retains its own municipal system) and Woodway.
 Sno-Isle was formed in 1962, from the merger of two systems serving each county that were established in 1944 and 1962.

 History

 While cities in Island and Snohomish counties established their own libraries in the early 20th century, the first inter-city system was created by voters in unincorporated Snohomish County in 1944.
 The system's creation was spurred by the state legislature's approval of rural library districts in 1941.
 The new Snohomish County Library was temporarily headquartered in the basement of the separate Everett Public Library before moving to another building in Everett.
 The system's first library was in Alderwood Manor; the first bookmobile was purchased in 1947.

 The state government sponsored demonstration library and bookmobile projects on Camano and Whidbey islands in 1961, which created interest in establishing an Island County system.
 The Island County Rural Library District was established by voters in November 1962 and merged with the Snohomish County system on December 17, forming the Snohomish-Island Inter-County Rural Library District.

-The new library system was named "Sno-Isle" to reflect the two counties.
+The board of trustees for the new library system was formed during a meeting on January 11, 1963; after the board members were appointed, they decided to name the system the Sno-Isle Regional Library.
 A new headquarters building near Marysville was constructed in 1965.
 Initially, the Sno-Isle Regional Library signed contracts with incorporated cities to operate their libraries and join the system for a fixed amount.
 Rural branches would rely on property taxes generated within the district, as well as donations from organizations and members of the community.
 The library system purchased and installed its first computerized catalog system in 1983.
 Incorporated cities began voting to annex themselves into the Sno-Isle district in the late 1980s, with promises of new libraries and potential cost savings over the contracted service.